 - meet the pledged EPP targets while making full use of the human resources available; and

 - manage all grades and ranks of staff in the best interest of the staff and the community when formulating EPP plans.

-It is our policy under EPP to avoid redundancy.
+It is our policy under EPP to avoid staff redundancy.
 When Controlling Officers plan reductions in their establishment and explore alternative means of service delivery, some may encounter genuine difficulties in re-absorbing staff within their departments.
 Therefore, in 2000-01, we introduced the Voluntary Retirement (VR) scheme.
-So far, out of 11 000 applications, the Administration has processed 8 900.
-In view of the positive response, we envisage that the staff surplus problem in the majority of the VR grades can largely be reduced or become manageable.
-The resultant savings will either be used for EPP savings for 2001-02 and 2002-03, or redeployed by the Controlling Officers for the provision of other essential services for the benefit of the community.
+So far, out of 11 000 applications, the Administration has approved some 9 350.
+In view of the positive response, we envisage that the staff surplus problem in the majority of the VR grades can largely be reduced or has become manageable.
+The resultant savings will be used for EPP savings for 2002-03, or redeployed by the Controlling Officers for the provision of other essential services for the benefit of the community.